 "Low Spam Filtering" will:

-- Block a message if our filters think it's spam for two or more independent reasons; or
+- Block a message if our filters strongly think it's spam for two or more independent reasons; or

 SPF allows our servers to ask the sending domain name for a list of mail servers that are authorized to send mail.
 For example, if we receive a message claiming to be from "firstname.lastname@example.org" (an address that's frequently used in "phishing" spam), we check to see if chase.com agrees that the sending mail server is authorized to use the chase.com address.
 If they say the sending mail server is never authorized, or is probably not authorized, our servers will consider it "suspicious" in the next step, greylisting.

 Greylisting is a method for delaying "suspicious" mail.
-When our servers receive suspicious mail from a first-time sender, we reply with a standard e-mail error code meaning "we can't accept this message now, but try again later".
-Our servers can consider messages "suspicious" if the SPF result seems dubious, or if the sending server is on a spam blacklist, or if the sending server looks like it might be a virus-infected personal computer.
+When our servers receive suspicious mail from a first-time sender, we reply with a standard email error code meaning "we can't accept this message now, but try again later".
+Our servers can consider messages "suspicious" if the SPF result seems dubious, or if the sending server is on a spam blocklist, or if the sending server looks like it might be a virus-infected personal computer.

 When spammers receive a "try again later" error, they rarely try again (they have special software that tries once and gives up), so you usually won't receive their spam.
 However, in the few cases where the "suspicious" mail wasn't spam, the sending mail server is required by Internet mail standards to redeliver the message (usually a few minutes later), and our servers will then accept it.

 Greylisting works very well, eliminating more than 80% of spam.
 The drawback is that the very first time someone writes to you, there is a small chance that the message will be delayed for a few minutes because it looks "suspicious".
 However, no legitimate mail should ever be lost.